 The cool, northern climate means the traditional season for New Hampshire spiders runs from late spring to early fall.

+Spider enthusiasts almost always need to wait until mid-summer to explore spider diversity in the White Mountains.
 Lower lying towns and larger residential areas such as Manchester and Nashua tend to share the same spider species.
-In fact, all New England provides suitable habitat for the New Hampshire species.
+In fact, all New England provides suitable habitat for the New Hampshire spiders.